fransyozef/hashlips_art_engine/README.md

 # Support

 NOTE!!!
 This is a FORKED version of the HashLip Art Generation.
-The original one is at https://github.com/HashLips/hashlips_art_engine
+The original one is at https://github.com/HashLips/hashlips_art_engine.

+As reference I used HashLips Youtube Video : https://www.youtube.com/watch?v=Zhmj4PiJ-GA

 Like this fork of the HashLip Art Generation?
 Want to support me?
 Please donate some crypto to me (so I can support my 4 wives and 11 kids and 3 dogs)